RozaliaBuzova/single-region-energy-system-optimisation/README.md

 - Amount of new technology capacities required to be built
 - Yearly dispatch values of each technology

+## Model iterations compared
+The following models were optimised and compared to determine the impact of each of the constraints
+- Baseline - model with no particular constrains apart from supply = demand
+- With carbon tax - Baseline model + a carbon tax of 45$/tCO2
+- With land limitation - Baseline model + new renewables land limitation to 20km2
+- With renewables subsidies - Baseline model + renewables subsidies equal to 20% of initial investmnet (capex)

 ## Solver

 Solver - CBC, used directly through Pulp in Python

+## Python libraries used
+- PuLP
+- Pandas
+- Matplotlib